EK49824/visa_ma_revenue_pred/README.md

 Contains:
 * R code with EDA
-* Datasets used for analysi
+* Datasets used for analysis
 * Research paper explaining findings

 Tools and Frameworks: